La vida por delante

 La vida por delante is a 1958 Spanish comedy film starring and written and directed by Fernando Fernán Gómez.
 The film enjoyed enough success to inspire a sequel, La vida alrededor, released in 1959.

+Plot

 Life ahead narrates the misadventures of a newlywed couple, the lawyer Antonio Redondo (Fernando) and the doctor Josefina Castro (played by Fernán Gómez's partner at the time, the Hispanic-Argentine Analía Gadé) with their different avatars.
 Family, work and conjugal, especially with those insurmountable barriers that must be overcome in order to acquire a decent home.
 It emerges as an acid and gray portrait of the Spain of the fifties, explaining the miseries and hardships that squeezed the desire for prosperity and freedom of a youth that lived in a constant unreality, tortured by the lack of autonomy, hopes and expectations.
 Within an opaque, gloomy and gloomy nation that left no room for genius or debate.

+Nominations

+The film was nominated for Best Film at the Mar del Plata International Film Festival in 1959.